tendermint/tendermint/spec/p2p/v0.34/pex.md

 An exception is made for DNS resolution `ErrNetAddressLookup` errors, which are not deemed fatal and are only logged as invalid addresses.

-If none of the configured seed node adresses is valid, and the loaded address book is empty, the reactor is not started and an error is returned.
+If none of the configured seed node addresses is valid, and the loaded address book is empty, the reactor is not started and an error is returned.

 ## OnStop